belatrix/HackatrixVoteClient/README.md

 # Hackatrix Vote Client

-This web application has been designed for the hackatrix event voting process, using:
+This web application has been designed for the hackatrix voting process, using:

 - [AngularJS] (https://angularjs.org/)
 - [Angular Material] (https://material.angularjs.org/)